LK4D4/lk4d4.darth.io/content/posts/unpriv1.md

 to linux kernel 3.18, which prevents group mappings from unprivileged user without disabling `setgroups` syscall.
-It was [fixed](https://github.com/golang/go/commit/f5c60ff2da4851f9056120a423ce6b48624fb97e) by me and will be released in 1.5.0.
-But you need to have `go1.5.0beta1` for using examples from this post, you can take it at http://golang.org/dl/.
+It was [fixed](https://github.com/golang/go/commit/f5c60ff2da4851f9056120a423ce6b48624fb97e) by me and will be released in 1.5.0 (UPD: Already released!).

 For executing process in new user namespace, you need to create `*exec.Cmd` like
 this: